geysertimes/geysertimes.github.io/docs/legal/conduct.md

 # Code of Conduct

-_as adopted by the GeyserTimes board on Month D, YYYY_
+_as adopted by the GeyserTimes Board of Directors on DD Month YYYY_

 ## Our Pledge
 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.